Your fractional CFO for owner-operated elective medicine practices.

 Cosmetic surgery, injectables, laser, dermatology, MedSpa, and adult cosmetic ortho all sit in one practice but they have different acquisition costs, lifetime values, and operational cadences.
 We separate them in the analytics so you can see which service line is actually paying for itself and which is being subsidized by the others.

-The Website Audit benchmarks visibility, search authority, and AI-search citation rate against local and national peers.
+The Website Audit is a three-layer read (classical search, answer-engine, generative AI) of your own patient-acquisition surface: where visibility, search authority, and AI-search citation rate leak.
 The Buyer Alignment Audit (usually the right entry point) diagnoses whether the patient mix matches the procedure economics you need.
-The Full Business Diagnostic adds the operational and capital read.
+The Full Business Diagnostic Pro adds the operational and capital read, decomposed per modality.